Aaronarch5/LiveChat-Using-Socket-Io/README.md

-# WebSocketCha1
+# Live Chat Web Sockets

-WebSocketCha1 is a simple Node.js project that sets up a basic server with WebSocket support using Express and Socket.io.
+Live Chat Web Sockets is a simple Node.js project that sets up a basic server with WebSocket support using Express and Socket.io.

 ## Features